Virtual Assistants Explained – What They Do and How They Work

 That will really depend on you.
 The current rate if you own your own business is $35 to $80 an hour depending upon your experience and what you offer.

-The Bureau of Labor Statistics states that most secretaries and administrative assistants earn close to $18 hourly on average, but keep in mind that these stats are primarily based on people working under a company.
+The Bureau of Labor Statistics states that most secretaries and administrative assistants earn around $22 hourly on average, but keep in mind that these stats are primarily based on people working under a company.

 How Has the Industry Changed Over the Years?